 In the build-up to the 2015 one-day World Cup, he dismissed Michael Clarke whilst playing for the Gordon club.
 Clarke was playing grade cricket in a bid to prove his fitness for the competition following injury.

 Gordon was the club Mason Crane represented prior to his Ashes call-up in 2017/18, while another leggie, Lancashire’s Matthew Parkinson, has played for them in recent years.

 Poysden has taken two Championship five-wicket hauls, both for Warwickshire in 2016 and 2018 respectively.

-The most recent one came in June as Warwickshire beat Glamorgan by four wickets at Edgbaston.
+The most recent one came as Warwickshire beat Glamorgan by four wickets at Edgbaston in June 2018.
 He took 5-29 from 13.2 overs in the first innings, but it was his only Championship appearance of the season for the Midlands county.